Sweeney Todd: The Demon Barber of Fleet Street: 2011–2015

 A production opened in April 2011 at the Théâtre du Châtelet (Paris), which had produced the first Sondheim show in France (A Little Night Music).
 The director was Lee Blakeley with choreography by Lorena Randi and designs by Tanya McAllin.
 The cast featured Rod Gilfry and Franco Pomponi (Sweeney Todd) and Caroline O'Connor (Mrs Lovett).

 The Lyric Stage Company of Boston produced a run in September and October 2014 with the company's Artistic Director Spiro Veloudos directing the show.
 The cast starred Christopher Chew as Sweeney Todd and Amelia Broome as Mrs. Lovett.
 Quebec City-based Théâtre Décibel produced the first French-language production of the show.
 Translated by Joëlle Bond and directed by Louis Morin, the show played from October 28 to November 8, 2014, at the Capitole de Québec.
-The cast includes Renaud Paradis as Sweeney Todd and Katee Julien as Mrs. Lovett.
+The cast included Renaud Paradis as Todd and Katee Julien as Mrs. Lovett.

 Washington D.C.'s Landless Theatre Company orchestrates a prog metal version of Sweeney Todd.
 The production played at DC's Warehouse Theatre in August 2014, directed by Melissa Baughman with music direction by Charles W. Johnson and prog metal orchestration by The Fleet Street Collective (Andrew Lloyd Baughman, Spencer Blevins, Charles Johnson, Lance LaRue, Ray Shaw, Alex Vallejo, Andrew Siddle).
 The cast featured metal band front singers Nina Osegueda (A Sound of Thunder) as Mrs. Lovett, Andrew Lloyd Baughman (Diamond Dead) as Sweeney Todd, Rob Bradley (Aries and Thrillkiller) as Pirelli, and Irene Jericho (Cassandra Syndrome) as Beggar Woman.
 The show received three 2015 Helen Hayes Awards nominations for Best Musical, Outstanding Director of a Musical (Melissa Baughman), and Outstanding Music Director (Charles W. Johnson).
 The adaptation was revived by Landless Theatre in 2023 with Osegueda, Baughman, and Bradley reprising their roles.

 Welsh National Opera performed the musical as part of their 2015 "Madness" season.
 Directed by James Brining and designed by Colin Richmond, the production was set in the 1970/1980s and was performed at the Wales Millennium Centre, Cardiff, before touring to England and returning to Cardiff.
 It was based on Brining's previous productions in 2010 and 2013.
 The cast included David Arnsperger as Todd, Janis Kelly as Mrs. Lovett, and Jamie Muscato as Anthony.

 Pieter Toerien and KickstArt produced the show at the Pieter Toerien Monte Casino Theatre in Johannesburg from October to December 2015, before transferring to the Theatre on the Bay in Cape Town from February to April 2016.
 Directed by Steven Stead and designed by Greg King, the production starred Jonathan Roxmouth (Sweeney Todd) and Charon Williams-Ros (Mrs Lovett).